SunStarSys/www/content/essays/devops.md

 Or not even that.
 The big idea behind the "movement" is not giving developers more rope; it's about ensuring better lines of communications between the developers and the *sysadmins* in the enterprise.
-Much of this is not new, in fact its a rehash of the "agile" movement within traditional industrial supply chains during the prior century.
+Much of this is not new, in fact it's a rehash of the "agile" movement within traditional industrial supply chains during the prior century.
 Kanban boards are just the latest rehash of birds-eye dashboards covering the collective daily effort to ship quality products that delight